MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/query/geo-distance-point-to-line-function.md

 > [!NOTE]
 > * The geospatial coordinates are interpreted as represented by the [WGS-84](https://earth-info.nga.mil/GandG/update/index.php?action=home) coordinate reference system.
 > * The [geodetic datum](https://en.wikipedia.org/wiki/Geodetic_datum) used to measure distance on Earth is a sphere.
-Line edges are geodesics on the sphere.
+Line edges are [geodesics](https://en.wikipedia.org/wiki/Geodesic) on the sphere.
+> * If input line edges are straight cartesian lines, consider using [geo_line_densify()](geo-line-densify-function.md) in order to convert planar edges to geodesics.

 **LineString definition and constraints**